marshaniswah/TubesAI_Klmpk2/README.md

 **Project Overview**
 <br>
-The goal of this project is to predict the price of Bitcoin in USD using a time series forecasting approach with LSTM.
-LSTM networks are well-suited for making predictions based on time series data due to their ability to capture long-term dependencies.
+The goal of this project is to predict the price of Bitcoin in USD using a time series forecasting approach with LSTM and GRU.
+The result of both two models will be compared to know which model suits the best to this dataset.

 **Repository Structure**
 <br>